 Treatment: Surgical excision or amputation if a limb is affected.
 Chemotherapy may be necessary if the tumur can’t be removed, or was only partially removed.

 Any number of insects can bite or sting the curious cat.
 You may notice a lump, itchiness, pain, and tenderness.

-These are malignant tumours of fat underneath the skin.
-Unlike lipomas (above), liposarcomas are poorly defined.
+These are malignant tumors of fat underneath the skin.

 Painless, firm, nodular mass on one or more mammary glands.
 Ulceration may occur.

-Arising from mast cells, which are a type of white blood cell the skin or the internal organs can be affected.
-Cutaneous mast cell tumours account for approximately 20% of skin masses in cats although the majority of them are benign.
-Mast cell tumours are small, firm and raised lumps which are hairless.
-Some can be quite itchy to the cat.
+Arising from mast cells, which are a type of white blood cell.
+Mast cell tumurs can be benign or cancerous account for approximately 20% of skin masses.
+Mast cell tumurs are small, firm and raised lumps which are hairless, some can be quite itchy to the cat.
 There is a higher incidence in Siamese cats.

-An aggressive tumour which arises from the cells which produce pigment (melanocytes).
-Pigmented or non-pigmented solid growths seen most often in middle aged to senior cats.
+An aggressive tumor which arises from the cells which produce pigment (melanocytes).
+Pigmented or non-pigmented solid growths seen most often in middle-aged to senior cats.